CSCU forgiving $17 million of community college student debt accumulated during the pandemic

 “Community college students have been hit especially hard by COVID-19,” President Cheng said.
 “By eliminating the debt those students owe to institutions, we are removing a hurdle that prevents far too many people from continuing their educational journeys.
 Our message to students is simple: you now have a clean slate, so if an account balance was standing in your way, you can now register for classes for the fall semester.”

-Paid for with the federal High Education Emergency Relief Fund money, the forgiveness effects all account balances that resulted from enrollment in summer 2019 through spring 2021.
+Paid for with the federal High Education Emergency Relief Fund money, the forgiveness affects all account balances that resulted from enrollment in summer 2019 through spring 2021.

 In addition to debt forgiveness, CSCU has distributed more than $56 million in payments to students across the system through federal funding since 2020.